compadrejunior/docker-tutorial/README.md

 docker run --publish 80:80 nginx
 ```

+**Explaining**: When you run the docker run command we just ran, the following will happen:

+- Docker will check if an image of name nginx exist locally.
+- If it doesn't find one it it will be downloaded from the registry.
+In our case, Docker Hub.
+- It will check if the specified version exists in Docker Hub.
+Since we didn't specify one, it will get the latest version.
+- Creates the container and prepare to start.
+- Gives it a virtual IP on a private network inside docker engine.
-**Explaining**: docker will check if an image of name nginx exist locally and download if it does not.
-It will routes the traffic from your local machine port 80 to the container port 80.
+- It will routes the traffic from your local machine port 80 to the container port 80.
 If it succeed the container will run and you can test you application by typing http://localhost on your browser.
+- Start the command defined in the CMD in the image Dockerfile.

 If you already have an application or another container running on port 80, you will get an error a bind error message: